- Find Information

 This worksheet may come handy in collecting your research impact metrics.
 It will help identify both strengths and gaps that have to be addressed in a research impact statement.

-Web of Science and Google Scholar are the most important sources.
+We suggest starting with Web of Science and Google Scholar.
 If you don't find relevant metrics there, proceed to the other resources listed in the header.